monali-g-eq/ecommerce-app/README.md

   - Rating
   - "Add to Cart" button
   - Quantity increment/decrement controls
+  - Product details
+  - Product reviews and rating
+  - FAQs
+  - Product specifications
+  - features
+  - suggestion related you might also like

 # Shopping Cart
 - Shows all items added by the user.